rintnetwork/front-end/src/content/defi/index.md

 - **Combination opportunities** – the system is open, new products are coming to market all the time that combine existing services to unlock new opportunities.
 - **Greater efficiency** – smart contracts remove the need for custodians and escrows reducing transaction time and cost without compromising security.
 - **More transparency** – everything is public, this makes auditing and understanding risks a lot easier.
-If something does go wrong, investigations are far simpler.
+If somrnting does go wrong, investigations are far simpler.
 - **More accessible** – DeFi allows you to use these markets without giving away your identity.
 These protocols are open to everyone an can't discriminate based on personal details.

 ### Risks